link-nv/linkid-sdk/safe-online-sdk-package-php/src/files/README.txt

 === 3.
 Manual

 The linkID SDK manual can be found in sdk-manual.pdf.
-The linkID .NET SDK manual can be found in sdk-manual-dotnet.pdf
+The linkID PHP SDK manual can be found in sdk-manual-php.pdf

 ==- 4. linkID Resources
 The static linkID resources like Javascript files and CSS files can be found